 Spilled gasoline should always be taken seriously.
 It’s essential to stay calm and take the proper steps to ensure your safety.

 - DON’T touch anything.
-If you’ve accidentally spilled gasoline on yourself, the first thing you need to do is refrain from touching anything.
+If you’ve accidentally spilled gasoline on yourself, don’t touch anything.
 Gasoline is highly flammable, and if you come into contact with anything that’s even remotely hot, you could ignite the gas and cause a fire.
-So, resist the urge to touch anything that might pose a danger.

 - DON’T use your cell phone.
-Using your cell phone may seem harmless, but it’s quite dangerous.
+Using your cell phone may seem harmless, but it can be dangerous.
 If you have gasoline on your hands, your phone could generate sparks which could ignite the gas and cause a fire.
-So it’s best to simply refrain from using your phone.
+Wait to use your phone until your hands are clean and you’re sure no gasoline residue remains.

 - DON’T use your clothes dryer.
-Your clothes dryer is a convenient way to dry your clothes, but it’s quite dangerous if you’ve accidentally spilled gasoline on them.
-The heat produced by clothes dryers has the potential to start a fire if you have gasoline on your clothing.
+Your clothes dryer is a convenient way to dry your clothes, but it’s very dangerous if you’ve accidentally spilled gasoline on them.
+The heat produced by clothes dryers has the potential to start a fire if you have gas on your clothing.

 - DON’T forget to ventilate.
 Lastly, don’t forget to ventilate the area where you’ve spilled the gasoline.
-Gasoline is highly flammable, and the fumes could ignite and cause a fire without adequate ventilation.
+Gas is highly flammable, and the fumes could ignite and cause a fire without adequate ventilation–not to mention the danger of breathing the fumes.
 So, open a window or door to let the fumes out if the spill happens in an enclosed area.
 If you can smell gasoline, that means there’s still danger, so be careful.

 How to prevent gas spills in the future